andreamazza89/CV/README.md

 * Coaching volunteer at [Codebar] (https://codebar.io/), a non-profit initiative running workshops for underrepresented groups.
 * Arranged and ran workshops for junior Makers Academy students.
 See [this link] (https://github.com/andreamazza89/presentations/tree/master) to my presentations.
 * Member of the London Software Craftmanship Community.
 Evening pairing sessions are my favourite.
 * Frequently attend meetups to learn, hear about new technologies and exchange opinions.
-See a [post] (https://andreacodesblog.wordpress.com/2016/06/18/meetups-are-the-bomb/) on this.
+See a [post] (https://andreacodesblog.wordpress.com/2016/06/18/meetups-are-the-bomb/) I wrote on this.

 ## Experience